-Delta launched summer flights from Glasgow to New York JFK in May, which end in September.
+Delta launched summer flights from Glasgow in May which are due to end in the autumn.

-United said its year-round flights between Edinburgh and New York/Newark, and summer flights between Edinburgh and Chicago, would be unchanged.
+United said year-round flights between Edinburgh and New York/Newark, and summer flights between Edinburgh and Chicago, would continue.

 Air France-KLM said the Glasgow-Paris route, which was launched in March last year, was being ended because of lack of demand.